Universally symmetric norming operators are compact: Norms that are not attained by the identity

-\begin{remark} The proof of this theorem is constructive and illustrates an elegant technique of producing symmetric norms on $\cl B(\cl H)$ with respect to which the identity operator $I$ does not attain its norm.
-In particular, the proof demonstrates a family of s.n. functions --- s.n. functions affiliated to strictly decreasing weights --- which naturally generate such symmetric norms.
-This family of s.n. functions lies at the very foundation of the results we prove in the remainder of this section.\\ \end{remark}
+There is more to this theorem than meets the eye; its proof is constructive and illustrates an elegant technique of producing (a family of) symmetric norms on $\cl B(\cl H)$ with respect to each of which the identity operator does not attain its norm.
+More precisely, the proof demonstrates a well-defined family of s.n.functions --- henceforth referred to as ``s.n.functions affiliated to strictly decreasing weights'' --- which naturally generate such symmetric norms.
+In what follows we formally introduce this family of s.n.functions.